BourneHUST/Postgresql-Learning/Chapter3 Query Processing.md

 typora-copy-images-to: ./images
 ---

+[TOC]

 # Chapter 3  Query Processing

 ## 3.1.
 Overview

 1. Parser

-2. The parser generates a parse tree from an SQL statement in plain text.
+   The parser generates a parse tree from an SQL statement in plain text.

-3. Analyzer/Analyser
+2. Analyzer/Analyser

-4. The analyzer/analyser carries out a semantic analysis of a parse tree and generates a query tree.
+   The analyzer/analyser carries out a semantic analysis of a parse tree and generates a query tree.

-5. Rewriter
+3. Rewriter

-6. The rewriter transforms a query tree using the rules stored in the [rule system](http://www.postgresql.org/docs/current/static/rules.html) if such rules exist.
+   The rewriter transforms a query tree using the rules stored in the [rule system](http://www.postgresql.org/docs/current/static/rules.html) if such rules exist.

-7. Planner
+4. Planner

-8. The planner generates the plan tree that can most effectively be executed from the query tree.
+   The planner generates the plan tree that can most effectively be executed from the query tree.

-9. Executor
+5. Executor

-10. The executor executes the query via accessing the tables and indexes in the order that was created by the plan tree.
+   The executor executes the query via accessing the tables and indexes in the order that was created by the plan tree.

 <img src="images/image-20230315131519589.png" alt="image-20230315131519589" style="zoom:33%;" />